jj1bdx/writing-otp-modules/draft/source/reference.rst

 bookmarks with elixirlang tag
 <https://www.diigo.com/profile/jj1bdx?query=%23elixirlang>`_ will also
 be useful.

+`You can find a Japanese version of preliminary document about writing a new Erlang/OTP module for beginners here in Qiita <http://qiita.com/jj1bdx/items/fd42dfb18eb945c9f147>`_.

 ..
 Rubric:: Footnotes

 .. [#ref1] I believe Erlang/OTP programmers should learn all about